Skip to content

 Native token access: Solana perp DEXes offer leverage on SOL, JTO, PYTH, BONK, WIF, JUP, and other Solana tokens.
 These are hard or impossible to trade with leverage on EVM platforms.
 For Solana-focused traders, this removes the need to go to a CEX.

-1. Jupiter Perps — The Dominant Force
+1. Jupiter Perps — Pool-Based Perps

 How Jupiter Perps Works